Kylejj1996/Kylejj1996/README.md

 - **Java Developer** – Texas State Technical College *(April 2025)*
 - **Mobile App Developer** – Texas State Technical College *(April 2025)*

-Whether I'm working solo or collaborating on a team project, I bring a strong work ethic, attention to detail, and an eagerness to improve.
-I'm actively seeking **entry-level or internship opportunities** where I can contribute, grow, and keep learning.

 > 💬 Feel free to check out my projects or reach out to connect!